-Loading the MR556A1 rifle for firing
+Loading the MR762A1 rifle for firing

 - 1. Place the selector lever in the SAFE position.
 Point the muzzle in a safe direction with the trigger finger off the trigger and outside the trigger guard. - 2.
-Pull the charging handle rearward to open the bolt and lock it to the rear (Fig. 29).
+Pull the charging handle rearward to open the bolt and lock it to the rear by pressing the bottom part of the bolt catch (Fig. 29).